goldenson/maximeorefice/_posts/2018-09-18-conference-lessons.md

 ## 🥖 The food

 This topic is also very important.
-Providing high-quality food for 250 people is hard and require a lot of logistic efforts.
+Providing high-quality food for 250 people is hard and requires a lot of logistical effort.
 Don’t hesitate to outsource it if you can’t handle it.
 In case your conference happens during the summer, make sure you give at least 2L of water per person per day to your audience to keep them hydrated.
 It is also extremely important to provide diverse food depending on your audience’s diet.

 ## 👥 The organization